Female Hair Loss

 Type 2: A significant widening of the midline part and noticeably decreased volume.
 Hair transplantation may be indicated if the donor area in the back and sides of the scalp is stable.

 Type 3: A thin, see-through look on the top of the scalp.
-This is often associated with generalised thinning.
+This is often associated with generalized thinning.

 Now the second type of classification, according to the disease or clinical classification.